-The Plan permits participants to contribute pre-tax up to 70% of their compensation, up to a statutory limit, as defined by the Plan, to a 401(k) account upon the date of hire.
-The Plan also permits participant voluntary (after-tax) contributions of up to 10% of compensation, as defined by the Plan.
-Total contributions to a participant's account are limited to a maximum of 100% of compensation (or \$46,000, whichever is less) for participant contributions, Participating Employers' contributions and participant voluntary (after-tax) contributions.
+The Plan permits participants to contribute pre-tax up to 70% of their compensation, up to a statutory limit, as defined, to a 401(k) account upon the date of hire.
+Total contributions to a participant's account are limited to a maximum of 100% of compensation (or \$46,000, whichever is less) for participant contributions and Participating Employer's contributions.
+Participants may also contribute amounts representing distributions from other qualified defined benefit and defined contribution plans.